mcarifio/blog/src/git-server-over-ssh.md

 ## Preparation

 Let's do a quick smoketest.
 Can you run the `ssh` command?
-One you do, what have you run?
+Once you do, what have you run?

 ```bash
 $p ssh -V  # reports a newish version?